-A RAID-5 volume is unusable if some part of the RAID-5 plex does not map the volume length:
+A RAID-5 volume is unusable if some part of the RAID-5 plex does not map the volume length in the following circumstances:

-- the RAID-5 plex cannot be sparse in relation to the RAID-5 volume length - the RAID-5 plex does not map a region where two subdisks have failed within a stripe, either because they are stale or because they are built on a failed disk
+- The RAID-5 plex is sparse in relation to the RAID-5 volume length. - The RAID-5 plex does not map a region where two subdisks have failed within a stripe, either because they are stale or because they are built on a failed disk.